dvrpc/cecil-b-moore-engagement-map/docs/frontend.md

 ## HTML

-This is a single-page application, with the HTML file being stored at `/templates/landing_page.html`
+This map is a single-page application, with the HTML file being stored at `/templates/landing-page.html`.
+This uses Django's templating syntax to inherit from `base.html` and `base-navbar.html`.

 ## JavaScript